kurisufriend/kurisu-lambda/readme.txt

 	(spit
 		"this language belongs to makise kurisu. there are many like it, but this one is hers.")))

+:here `thesis` gets expanded to its lambda expression, : which itself expands a `split` to it's lambda expression, :  which finally expands a `spit-raw` and executes the whole :   assembly from the ground up, printing the string to STDOUT.
 (thesis)
 ===>
 this language belongs to makise kurisu. there are many like it, but this one is hers.

 <===
-:use our ability to pass code around for the creation of a recursive looping macro (def loop (lambda (min i statement)
+:use our ability to pass code around for the creation of a recursive looping macro :here it counts down while expanding more copies of itself (recursion), until it : is fully expanded and the last `cond` returns `false`. then it executes from the :   ground up, calling `statement` each time -- effectively calling it once for :    each value of the counter.
+(def loop (lambda (min i statement)
     (all
         statement